+Per Share

+Total
-Per Share Public offering price \$ 10.00 \$ 76,873,620 Underwriting discounts and commissions \$ 0.70 \$ 5,381,153 Proceeds, before expenses, to Liquidity Services, Inc. \$ 9.30 \$ 46,500,000 Proceeds, before expenses, to the selling stockholders \$ 9.30 \$ 24,992,467

-Certain of the selling stockholders have granted the underwriters the right to purchase up to 1,153,104 additional shares of common stock to cover overallotments, if any.

-Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares on or about February 28, 2006.

-FRIEDMAN BILLINGS RAMSEY RBC CAPITAL MARKETS CIBC WORLD MARKETS PACIFIC CREST SECURITIES
+Underwriting discounts and commissions \$ \$ Proceeds, before expenses, to Liquidity Services, Inc. \$ \$ Proceeds, before expenses, to the selling stockholders \$ \$ Certain of the selling stockholders have granted the underwriters the allotments, if any. right to purchase up to 1,153, 104 additional shares of commor ı stock to cover over- Neither the Securities and Exchange Commission nor any other accuracy or adequacy of this prospectus.
+Any representation to t rities or passed upon the The underwriters expect to deliver the shares on or about , 2006.
+FRIEDMAN BILLINGS RAMSEY RBC C APITAL MARKETS CIBC WORLD MARKETS PACIFIC C CREST SECURITIES

-Prospectus dated February 22, 2006.
+Prospectus dated